jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 w(s_n)
 \end{pmatrix} \sim N_{n}\Big(\mathbf{0} , \Sigma(s,t)\Big)\end{equation}$$

-denotes a Gaussian process that corresponds to the spatial dependence structure in the data, usinga an exponential covariance function.
+denotes a Gaussian process that corresponds to the spatial dependence structure in the data, using an exponential covariance function.
 That is, if $$s_i, s_j$$ are the coordinates of two arbitrary districts in Boston, then

 $$\begin{equation}Cov(w(s_i), w(s_j))=\Sigma(s_i,s_j)=\sigma^2exp\{ -\phi d_{i,j}\},\end{equation}$$